cockroachlabs/workshop_labs/topology-patterns/README.md

 (1 row)
 ```

-Awesome!
+Check the `lease_holder_locality` column, the index is local!
 We can now delete the indexes

 ```sql
 DROP INDEX idx_us_west_rides;